 There are also various prize draws going on.
-I’ve not taken much interest in these so far, but if I win something unexpected I’ll be sure to come back and happily update this review.
+I’ve not taken much interest in these, but if I win something unexpected I’ll be sure to come back and happily update this review.

 Ipsos Isay Review Conclusion

-I’m going to go against what many people online seem to think and say that I think doing surveys for Ipsos Isay is a worthwhile use of time.
+I’m going to go against what some people online seem to think and say that I think doing surveys for Ipsos Isay is a worthwhile use of time.

 It will only ever be a tiny side-gig.
 It’s not a work from home job or a career move.
 But I find filling out these surveys more interesting than playing mobile games or endlessly scrolling through vacuous Instagram feeds.
 And the difference with this is that doing those things doesn’t get you a constant stream of Amazon vouchers to spend.

 If you go in with realistic expectations, you’ll find that Ipsos iSay is a decent way to establish a side-income.
 It’s certainly worth a go.
 You can sign up with Ipsos i-Say here.